Santorini and Overtourism

 From Poverty to Prosperity: Tourism's Role

 Before tourism, life in Santorini was anything but easy.
 Locals relied on selling volcanic soil as building material to survive.
-It was grueling work that also harmed the island’s fragile environment.
+It was gruelling work that also harmed the island's fragile environment.
 As a small island with scarce natural resources and minimal production capabilities, Santorini offered few economic opportunities.

 The 1956 earthquake made life even harder.
 Many residents left their homes behind and moved to Athens, starting over in search of a better future.
 Those who stayed faced an uphill battle.